stefanomolinari123/RT_Assignment1/README.md

 ### Turn function ###

 The turn function is used to make the robot turns.
-This function used the same two motors of the previous analyzed function, but in this case one of these motors is set with a positive velocity and the other one with the same velocity but negative (the moduls of the two speed is the same, with opposite sign).
-Also in this function the time of use must be set, and for the set time the robot turns, stopping after it.
+This function used the same two motors of the previous analyzed function, but in this case one of these motors is set with a positive speed and the other one with the same speed but negative (the moduls of the two speed is the same, with opposite sign).
+In this function the time of use must be set as well, and during this time the robot turns, stopping after it.

 Thanks to this function the programmer can make the robot turns to left or right as desired.